wieluk/psychopy_linux_installer/README.md

 - The default version for `--psychopy-version` is set to `2024.1.4` Because new releases for Linux often introduce bugs that require manual fixes.
 For example `2024.2.1` has problems with opening the GUI when not installing a earlier version first.
 - `--psychopy-version` and `--wxpython-version` can take a pypi version, `latest` or `git` as argument.
 Git versions are not recommended because they can be unstable.
-- A faster install is possible for OS, Python-version and wxpython-version combination with these [pre-compiled versions](https://github.com/wieluk/psychopy_linux_installer/blob/main/.github/build_results.md).
+- A fast install is possible for OS, Python-version and wxpython-version combination with these [pre-compiled versions](https://github.com/wieluk/psychopy_linux_installer/blob/main/.github/build_results.md).

-## Examples
+## Example

-- `./psychopy_linux_installer` (all default)
 - `./psychopy_linux_installer --psychopy-version=2024.1.4 --install-dir=/home/user1 --additional-packages=psychopy_bids,seedir,psychopy-crs==0.0.2 --sudo-mode=auto --build=python -v -f`

 ## Script Details